google/yggdrasil-decision-forests/documentation/rtd/cli_user_manual.md

 Each attribute has a **semantic** (also known as *type*).
 The semantic determines how an attribute is used by a model.
 For example, *age* (e.g., number of years since birth) is generally *numerical* while *country* (e.g., ISO 3166 country code) is categorical.

-Following is a list of available semantics.
+YDF supports the following semantics.

 -   NUMERICAL: Numerical value.
 Generally for quantities or counts with full ordering.
 For example, the age of a person, or the number of items in a bag.